uploadcare/uploadcare-ruby/README.md

 ```

 ## File list and pagination
-File lists is a paginated collection of files for you project.
+File list is a paginated collection of files for you project.
 You could read more at https://uploadcare.com/documentation/rest/#pagination.
 In our gem file list is a single page containing 20 (by default, value may change) files and some methods for navigating through pages.

 ```ruby